 Scars – previous surgery / trauma

-Assess muscle bulk of trapezius – symmetry / wasting
+Assess muscle bulk of trapezius and deltoids – symmetry / wasting

 Para-vertebral muscles – note any swelling / wasting